 "Administer justice every morning and deliver the person who has been robbed from the power of his oppressor" (Jeremiah 21:12).

-Monday is a national holiday in the US to honor Dr. Martin Luther King, Jr. I wrote this blogpost a few years ago about how he inspired me in the fight to stop child trafficking.
+Today is a national holiday in the US to honor Dr. Martin Luther King, Jr. I wrote this post a few years ago about how he inspired me in my fight to stop child trafficking.

 * * *

 Five decades ago, my sisters and I set up a little store in the playroom of our house in New York.
 When we invited our parents to come and shop (i.e. to spend their money), they were aghast to see the sign we had hung in our store: